markchalloner/git-semver/README.md

 ### Change log

-A change log lists changes
+A change log is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

 git-semvar uses change log convention from [Keep a CHANGELOG](http://keepachangelog.com).
 A change log lists notable changes for each release of a project.